 - Ibn Ezra and Rashbam maintain that the nation heard the entire Decalogue from Hashem, but then fear overcame them and they requested that Moshe step in.
-According to them, Had it not been for their fear, Hashem would have relayed the rest of Torah directly as well.
+According to them, had it not been for the people's fear, Hashem would have given them the rest of the Torah directly rather than via Moshe.
 How does this reading affect our perception of the uniqueness of the Decalogue?
 Is it problematic to suggest that Hashem might have a change of plan?

 - What ramifications does this dispute have for understanding the main purpose of the Sinaitic revelation?

 For elaboration, see The Decalogue: Direct From Hashem or Via Moshe?

 Why, at times, are the righteous punished while sinners prosper?
 The verse "פֹּקֵד עֲוֹן אָבוֹת עַל בָּנִים" appears to suggest that, at least in certain circumstances, Hashem Himself punishes innocent children while their sinful parents go free.

 - How does this manifest Divine justice?
 Is there any other way of understanding the verse?